Red Rose Speedway (1973)

 Own it, Stream it, Forget about it?

 Let’s get straight to the point.
 You have got to own this one.
 I will even say you must own any NSA highlighted on Warewolf Reviews.
-I say that as both a non-pressuring suggestion but also as a warning that you may be mocked and laughed at by your friends and family.
+I say that as both a non-pressuring suggestion but also as a warning that you may be mocked and laughed at by your friends and family and more importantly—me.
 Red Rose Speedway proves that McCartney can evolve from his time in The Beatles, to the raw and personal rock of his early albums, and to the softer pop rock that Red Rose Speedway.

 ———————————————